ndonkoHenri/Flet-Color-Browser/README.md

 ![How to Install as PWA](https://miro.medium.com/max/720/1*BQ5FlcpuLTOBfF5vLvv6Bg.gif)

+**Second-Easiest Way:**
+- Try the app online from here:
-**Second-Easiest Way:** You can just download an archive(for Windows, macOS and Linux only) from the [releases](https://github.com/ndonkoHenri/Flet-Color-Browser/releases) section, extract this and run the standalone executable file(~25Mo) found in it.
+- You can just download an archive(for Windows, macOS and Linux only) from the [releases](https://github.com/ndonkoHenri/Flet-Color-Browser/releases) section, extract this and run the standalone executable file(~25Mo) found in it.

 **Hardest Way:**
 - Start by cloning and unzipping this repo: [how-to](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)
 - Enter the directory

         cd Flet-Color-Browser
-- Install the requirements(only Flet is required):
+- Install the requirements:
-    `pip install flet`
+    `pip install requirements.txt -r`
 - Run the `main.py` file

       python main.py

-### How to deploy to Fly.io?
+### How to Deploy?

-A detailed version of how to deploy [Flet](https://github.com/flet-dev/flet) apps on [Fly.io](https://fly.io/) could be found <u>[here](https://flet.dev/docs/guides/python/deploying-web-app/fly-io)</u>.

-Deploy:

-    flyctl deploy

-Check deployment:

-    flyctl status

-Re-deploy:

-    flyctl deploy --no-cache
+See [this](https://ndonkohenri.medium.com/deploying-a-flet-app-for-free-on-cloudflare-pages-e56ecc6ce450) article to deploy this flet app and all others you have for freeee.

 ### Issues/Contribution